-Drexel University ensures the safety and security of its campus community by complying with all applicable local, state and federal laws and regulations, enforcing its own official University Policies related to public safety, and establishing safety rules and guidelines in the Drexel University Student Handbook.
+Drexel University ensures the safety and security of its campus community by complying with all applicable local, state and federal laws and regulations, enforcing its own official University Policies related to public safety, and establishing safety rules and guidelines in the Student Code of Conduct.
 Some common security rules and guidelines are outlined below.

 Most Drexel University buildings are equipped with card readers to allow individuals with a Drexel Identification Card (known as a DragonCard) to enter.
 Individuals may be asked to produce their DragonCard upon request from a Public Safety officer or other university official when on or in any University-owned property.
 For current information about building hours and access on the University City Campus, please review the Building Access Guidelines.
 Access control privileges are determined by university administrators based on specific needs and requirements of the University and the cardholder.

 Individuals are not permitted to use someone else's DragonCard, lend their card to anyone or tamper with it in any way.
 The cardholder is responsible to report immediately a lost or stolen card or one that fails to operate correctly.
 More information is provided by the DragonCard Office.

 All University residence halls require students to use their DragonCard to enter their assigned building 24 hours a day, seven days a week.
 Residence hall main entrances are staffed 24 hours a day.
 During late night hours, security officers monitor building access.
 Guests are required to show ID and follow all Drexel policies and procedures.
 Residents are responsible for the actions and behavior of their guests at all times.

 For a complete list of residence hall policies and guidelines, please refer to the Student Code of Conduct.
 Additional information about residence halls is provided by University Housing.

 What is allowed on campus or in a campus building?